 Most places have started to stock chipotle paste these days, which has made its sweet smokiness easier to come by.
 If you can’t get your hands on chipotle, ½ a teaspoon of hot smoked paprika will do.

 Heat a touch of olive oil in a pan, add the sweet potato and the maple syrup, and season with salt and pepper.
 Add the chipotle paste and the chopped chili and cook for a few minutes, until the potato has softened and lost its rawness.

 Transfer to a bowl and add the beans, then use a potato masher to mash it all up a little – you will still have some flecks of unmashed sweet potato.
 Season if needed.

 Mash the avocado with a little lime juice and stir in the herbs.
 I use the potato masher again here.

 Now heat a frying pan big enough for your tortillas.
 Lay a tortilla flat in the pan, spoon a quarter of the mixture onto one half of it, then fold over the other half.
 Dry fry on one side until it’s blistered and golden brown, then flip over and do the same on the other side.
 Keep the quesadilla warm while you do this with the rest of the tortillas.

 Serve straight from the pan with the mashed avocado.

 As part of a bigger meal:

-· serve with a crunchy salad of radishes, leaves, shaved fennel and coriander, and a quick tomato salsa.
+· Serve with a crunchy salad of radishes, leaves, shaved fennel and cilantro, and a quick tomato salsa.